-The Visible Infrared Imager Radiometer Suite (VIIRS) provides critical data for accurately monitoring global weather and climate patterns aboard the Suomi National Polar-orbiting Partnership (NPP) spacecraft and future next-generation weather satellites.
+The Visible Infrared Imaging Radiometer Suite (VIIRS) provides critical data for accurately monitoring global weather and climate patterns aboard the Suomi National Polar-orbiting Partnership (NPP) spacecraft and future next-generation weather satellites.

 Suomi NPP is a bridge mission between the current polar weather satellite system and The National Oceanic and Atmospheric Administration’s Joint Polar Satellite System.
 VIIRS represents the latest in a series of progressively capable technologies meteorologists use to increase the precision of their weather forecasting.